Christian-QA/redfern-dnd-website/README.md

 - \*_Christian Redfern_ - _Author_ - [Christian-QA](https://github.com/Christian-QA)

+## Contributing to the Project

+This project has a code of conduct for those wishing to propose changes - see the [CONTRIBUTION.md](CONTRIBUTION.md) file for details

 ## License

 This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details